 Despite ornamental horticulture supporting 568,700 jobs, generating a £24.2 billion GDP footprint and £5.4 billion in revenue for HM Government in 2017, the industry has been largely ignored and receives little direct support or fiscal incentives.
 Yet it delivers exceptional public value in terms of the environmental benefit it provides to the nation.

-The Ornamental Horticulture Roundtable Group is now calling on Government to:
+The OHRG is calling on Government to: